 Children who are exposed to battering become fearful and anxious.
 They never know what will trigger the abuse, and therefore, never feel safe.
 They may feel isolated, worthless and powerless.
 Most experts believe that children who are raised in abusive homes learn that violence is an effective way to resolve problems.
 Through counseling children can learn the coping tools to help them lead healthy and safe lives and to break the cycle of violence.

 VIBS offers counseling for children as young as age 3 who have witnessed violence.
 Counseling consists of:

 - Safety planning with parent and child, including addressing visitation issues

-Through play, art, or drama therapy, the child and therapist interact, using toys, games, stories and other creative materials.
+Through play, art or drama therapy, the child and therapist interact using toys, games, stories and creative materials.
 The goal is to reinforce safety, reduce PTSD symptoms, enhance coping skills, process traumatic events and provide psychoeducation on healthy relationships for the future.

 To learn more about the VIBS Children’s Program or to schedule an appointment call our 24/7 hotline at (631) 360-3606.